 Every time you eat a meal, the sugars in each of the foods you eat raise the level of sugar in your blood.
 Since you only need a certain amount of sugar in the bloodstream at one given time (i.e. – you only need so much energy at one given time) your body will regulate your level of blood sugar by storing excess in the cells for a later time.

-In a balanced state, blood sugar is automatically regulated; you eat some carbs and insulin (the hormone that manages blood sugar) lowers blood sugar levels by increasing the rate at which glucose is taken up by cells throughout the body.
+In a balanced state, blood sugar is automatically regulated; you eat some carbs, and insulin (the hormone that manages blood sugar) lowers blood sugar levels by increasing the rate at which glucose is taken up by cells throughout the body.
 Insulin is essentially the traffic controller of our bloodstream, determining how much sugar is needed in the bloodstream at one given time.
 When blood sugar is well balanced, you’ll have stable energy, feel happy, be productive and experience good sleep.

 Some of the signs your blood sugar is out of whack have become so common they are considered “normal” when, in reality, they are not normal at all.

-However, if you are not eating the right balance of foods, or indulging a little too frequently in the sweets or starchy carbohydrates, you can easily throw your blood sugar out of whack.
+However, if you are not eating the right balance of foods, or indulging a little too frequently in sweets or starchy carbohydrates, you can easily throw your blood sugar out of whack.
 A constant influx of carbohydrates or sugar to the bloodstream means insulin is constantly at work to manage the constant supply of sugar to the bloodstream.
 Over time, insulin will get “tired” or become resistant to this influx of sugar.
-It is at this point where problems begin to arise; craving increase and fatigue sets in.
+It is at this point where problems begin to arise; craving increases and fatigue sets in.
 Although you might be constantly ingesting carbohydrates or sugars for energy, that energy is not actually making its way to the cells (where the energy is actually needed) since insulin is no longer well managing the balance of sugar in your bloodstream.
 Over time it means your body will ask for more and more energy (i.e. – sugar and carb cravings) to fuel the cells given it is not all making its way into them properly.

 Signs Your Blood Sugar is Disrupted